Launching EV in India, Lining Up More Affordable Products: MG Motor's Rajeev Chaba

-In an interview with Entrepreneur India, Chaba talked about an extended honeymoon period for MG Hector, pre-launch activities involving their first EV and how one needs to start somewhere without waiting for everything to fall into place.
+In an earlier interview with Entrepreneur India, Chaba talked about an extended honeymoon period for MG Hector, the launch of its EV in india and how one needs to start somewhere without waiting for everything to fall into place.

 Launching EV in India

-The British brand is in the process of launching their first EV in India by the end of this year, following a successful reception for MG Hector.
+The British brand is in the process of launching its first EV in India, following a successful reception for MG Hector.

 MG is in the process of lining up more products as well.

 “To be (a) significant player in the country, you need to come into more affordable price range,” Chaba said.

 Update: According to recent media reports, MG Motor India is ready to launch its electric SUV MG ZS EV in 2020.
 While the price of the vehicles is yet to be known, the vehiclle will reportedly be available for sale in Mumbai, Delhi-NCR, Ahmedabad, Bengaluru, and Hyderabad.